-The Black Isle lies within the Highlands of Scotland, half way between the Scottish Border and the Shetland Isles
+The Black Isle lies within the Highlands of Scotland, half way between the Scottish Border and the Shetland Isles.

-The Black Isle Tourism Team has produced a two-sided Visitor Map which is available in many cafes, accommodation providers, campsites and visitor attractions.
-On one side is a detailed map of the Black Isle and on the other street plans of the chief villages.
+One side is a detailed map of the Black Isle and the other has street plans of the chief villages.
 Visitor-related features are all marked.

 Download the Black Isle Peninsula Map